potatoeggy/eifueo/docs/sch3uz.md

 The number of covalent bonds required is then:
 $$\frac{\text{needed} - \text{have}}{2}$$

-The number of lone pairs left over is:
+The number of lone pairs (pairs of un-bonded electrons) left over is:
 $$\frac{\text{have} - 2 × \text{bonds required}}{2}$$

+### Dative covalent bonds

+Sometimes, one atom in a covalent bond may contribute both electrons in a shared pair.

 ## 4.3 - Covalent structures